Nathan Lane: 1994–2009: Breakthrough and acclaim

 In 1996 Lane appeared in the film The Birdcage, for which he received his first Golden Globe nomination.
 The film, an American remake of the classic French farce La Cage aux Folles, was directed by Mike Nichols with a screenplay by Elaine May, and starred Robin Williams, Lane, and Gene Hackman, and went on to be a big success.
-The Stephen Sondheim song "Little Dream" in The Birdcage was supposedly written especially for him.
+The Stephen Sondheim song "Little Dream" in The Birdcage was written especially for him.
 In 1999, he appeared with Victor Garber in the workshop of the Sondheim musical Wise Guys (later retitled Road Show).
 His collaboration with Sondheim would continue when Lane revised the original book for and starred in the Broadway debut of the composer's The Frogs at Lincoln Center in 2004.

 Lane appeared in the 1997 dark comedy Mouse Hunt, one of the first films to come out of the newly formed DreamWorks Studios, in which he co-starred with British comedian Lee Evans and Christopher Walken.
 In 1999, he appeared in the Encores! concert revival of Do Re Mi at City Center.
 That same year he also voiced the role of Snowbell in the family film Stuart Little, opposite his Life With Mikey co-star Michael J. Fox.

 He is known for his voice work in two Disney animated series, Teacher's Pet and Timon & Pumbaa, as well as George and Martha on HBO.
 He received Daytime Emmy Awards for his voice performances in Teacher's Pet and Timon & Pumbaa, as well as a nomination for George and Martha.
 He hosted Saturday Night Live in 1997, and the Tony Awards (once as host for the 50th anniversary telecast, and three times as co-host, with Glenn Close and Gregory Hines; Rosie O'Donnell; and Matthew Broderick respectively).
 From 1998 to 1999 he starred in the NBC sitcom Encore!
 Encore! alongside Joan Plowright and Glenne Headly.
 The New York Times gave a very positive review to the show's debut, writing it possessed the "most accomplished, high-powered cast on television."
 Although the series got positive reviews it was canceled.
 He still won the People's Choice Award that year for Favorite New Actor in a Comedy.
 Lane received Emmy Award nominations for his guest appearances on Frasier and Mad About You in 1995 and 1998, respectively.